MICHAEL GOLDFARB | DURATION: 42 MINUTES

 IN THIS EPISODE

-- Michael reflects on the candidacy of Donald Trump and the paranoid style of American politics.
+He discusses discerning patterns of events and the paranoid style of American politics.

-- Michael notes how his experience in college reflected movements in America.
+He notes how his experience in college reflected larger movements in America.

 To Learn More About Michael